phero-hq/phero/README.md

 })
 ```

 As you can see our function `sayHello` returns an object with the structure of `HelloMessage`.
-Samen will analyse the function(s) you've exposed with `createService()`.
-It will gather all models (interfaces, enums and type aliases) your client will need.
+Samen will analyse the functions you've exposed with `createService()`.
+It will gather all models (interfaces, enums and type aliases) your frontend could need.

 Now, when you hit `npx samen` in your project directory, Samen will generate an SDK for your client(s) in a file called `samen.generated.ts`.
-This includes a `SamenClient` class which you can use to call the functions on your backend.From the generated file you can import your models (coming from your server) as well, which could come in very handy in some cases.
+This includes a `SamenClient` class which you can use to call the functions on your backend.
+From the generated file you can import your models (coming from your server) as well, which could come in very handy in some cases.

 Here's an example of how that looks on your frontend: